Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Jaguars stats and trends

-- Thus far this year Jacksonville has one win against the spread.
+- Jacksonville has one win against the spread in five games this season.

-- The Jaguars have covered the spread once this year when underdogs by 3 points or more (in four chances).
+- The Jaguars have covered the spread once this season when underdogs by 3 points or more (in four chances).

-- Jacksonville's games this year have hit the over two times in five opportunities (40%).
+- Jacksonville's games this season have gone over the total in two out of five opportunities (40%).

-- This year the Jaguars have turned the ball over 11 times, five more than the Dolphins' takeaways (6).
+- The Jaguars have turned the ball over 11 times this season, five more turnovers than the Dolphins have forced (6).

 Home and road insights

-- Jacksonville is winless against the spread, and 0-3 overall, at home this season.

-- This season, in three home games, Jacksonville has hit the over once.
+- In three home games this year, Jacksonville has hit the over once.

-- Miami has two wins against the spread, and is 1-2 overall, on the road.
+- Miami is 1-2 overall, with two wins against the spread, on the road.

-- In three road games this season, Miami has gone over the total twice.
+- In three away games this season, Miami has hit the over twice.

 Powered by Data Skrive.